OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

 ### Passing parameters to Bash scripts

-You can pass parameters to Bash scriptsÂ [as described in Bash manual.](https://www.gnu.org/software/bash/manual/bash.html#Positional-Parameters)
+You can pass parameters to Bash scripts [as described in Bash manual.](https://www.gnu.org/software/bash/manual/bash.html#Positional-Parameters)

 **Script Parameters in Octopus**